ThreeMammals/Ocelot/docs/features/configuration.rst

         }
     }

-I decided to create this feature after working on the raft consensus algorithm and finding out its super hard.
+I decided to create this feature after working on the Raft consensus algorithm and finding out its super hard.
 Why not take advantage of the fact Consul already gives you this!
 I guess it means if you want to use Ocelot to its fullest you take on Consul as a dependency for now.

 This feature has a 3 second ttl cache before making a new request to your local consul agent.